What are Antacids?

 These treatments are used to control the symptoms and not the causes.
 Hence, the patients cannot be treated with such metal salts.
 If the acid is not treated properly then in advanced stages ulcer formation takes place which can be life-threatening and the only cure to this is the removal of the affected part of the stomach.

 GERD / Acid reflux:

-Gastroesophageal reflux disease (GERD), also known as acid reflux, is a long-term condition where stomach contents come back up into the esophagus resulting in either symptoms or complications.
+Gastroesophageal reflux disease (GERD), also known as acid reflux, is a long-term condition where stomach contents come back up into the oesophagus resulting in either symptoms or complications.
 Symptoms include the taste of acid in the back of the mouth, heartburn, bad breath, chest pain, vomiting, breathing problems, and wearing away of the teeth.
-Complications include esophagitis, esophageal strictures, and Barrett’s esophagus.
+Complications include esophagitis, oesophagal strictures, and Barrett’s oesophagus.

 Histamine was a major breakthrough in the treatment of hyperacidity.
 Histamine stimulates the secretion of pepsin and hydrochloric acid in the stomach.
 The drug cimetidine (Tagamet) was designed in order to prevent the interaction of histamine with the receptors present in the stomach wall.
-This led to release of lesser amounts of acid.
+This led to the release of lesser amounts of acid.

 Tagamet was the largest selling drug in the world until the discovery of another similar drug ranitidine (Zantac).

-Antacids are very useful drugs but they also accompany some side effects.
+Antacids are very useful drugs, but they also accompany some side effects.
 The versions of antacids which contain magnesium may cause diarrhoea, whereas the ones which contain calcium or aluminium can cause constipation.
-In long term, the use of antacids may even cause kidney stones.
+In the long term, the use of antacids may even cause kidney stones.
 The versions which contain aluminium, if used for a long-term may increase the risk of osteoporosis.